4 Best Day Trips to San Diego from Los Angeles

 Sunset in San Diego| ©Sergei Gussev

-San Diego, along with Los Angeles, Sacramento and San Francisco is one of the main points of the American West Coast, so if you are visiting Los Angeles you cannot miss this city that is one of the landmarks of the Latino population in the United States.
+San Diego, along with Los Angeles, Sacramento and San Francisco, is one of the main attractions on the US West Coast, so if you are visiting Los Angeles, you cannot miss this city, which is one of the landmarks of the Latino population in the United States.

-It is also a city with a great colonial history, with historic neighbourhoods and a wealth of parks and gardens that will leave you in awe.
+It is also a city with a great colonial history, historic neighbourhoods and a large number of parks and gardens that will leave you in awe.

-On the way between Los Angeles and San Diego you can also visit other interesting cities, such as Santa Barbara, La Jolla and Coronado Island, which is home to one of the most special hotels in the United States, built entirely out of wood.
+On the way between Los Angeles and San Diego, you can also visit other interesting cities, such as Santa Barbara, La Jolla and Coronado Island, home to one of the most unique hotels in the United States, built entirely of wood.

 What are the advantages of taking a guided tour vs. visiting San Diego from Los Angeles on my own?